 With your natural color, you can pull your hair back in a ponytail or part it in the middle, without stressing over your roots showing.

-Dying hair to its natural color vs. letting it grow out
+Dying hair to its natural color vs. Letting it grow out

 Dying your hair is obviously the faster route.
 You can usually get the job done in one or two salon visits and then the regrowth should be pretty seamless from there.
 Personally, I would’ve chosen this route but for one problem — my gray hair.